Online Decision Making for Trading Wind Energy: Introduction

 Most wind energy is traded in wholesale electricity markets (referred to as forward markets in this paper), where an offer is submitted prior to the actual delivery of energy.
 However, the stochastic nature of wind energy entails incurring deviations from the original offer.
-There are countless ways of approaching this problem depending on the market structure and how uncertainty is addressed, and therefore it is infeasible to address such a vast literature.
-As a starting point, we refer the reader to \cite{Morales2014book} where the authors study different market variants and strategies assuming a classical stochastic programming framework.
+There are countless ways of approaching this problem depending on the market structure and how uncertainty is accommodated, and therefore, it is infeasible to fully address such a vast literature.
+However, let us provide an overview in the following.
+As a starting point, and since there is no single authoritative review that covers this topic of renewable energy offering in electricity markets, we refer the reader to \citet{Morales2014book}, where the authors study different market variants and strategies assuming a classical stochastic programming framework, as well as \citet{Conejo2010}, which introduces general concepts of decision-making under uncertainty within electricity markets.
 We deal, in particular, with markets with a dual-price settlement for imbalances, under which there is no possibility of benefiting from a deviation and where imbalance penalties are asymmetric.

-Next, we review relevant publications related to our research.
-Early works in this area proposed an optimal quantile strategy based on analytical results on the underlying newsvendor model and probabilistic forecasts of the wind energy production \citep{bremnes2004probabilistic, pinson2007trading}.
-Several authors revisited this strategy. \cite{Zugno2013} proposed constraining the offer to avoid sharp losses in single instances. \cite{Mazzi2016} employed a reinforcement learning algorithm to track the optimal quotient.
-Unfortunately, these methods involve several complex and independent components used to produce the probabilistic forecast and the quantile estimation.